molefrog/steviewhale-agent/README.md

-# Printiculo Agent
+# StevieWhale Agent
-This utility is used in order to connect to [Printiculo](http://github.com/molefrog/printiculo) server and act as a printing agent that will accept printing jobs remotely.
+This utility is used in order to connect to [StevieWhale](http://github.com/molefrog/steviewhale) server and act as a printing agent that will accept printing jobs remotely.
 The concept of RPC (Remote Procedure) through WebSockets is used here.
 The `socket.io` library is used to set up and hold connection with the server (also called as Pool of printing agents).

 # Configuration